JensRestemeier/python-pixel-art-scalers/README.md

-# python-pixel-art-scalers

-Python Wrapper for the pixel art scaling code in "gimp-plugin-pixel-art-scalers"
+# Python Pixel Art Scalers

 I needed to apply hqx scaling to lots of files and didn't find a good library that handles it and is still maintained. https://github.com/bbbbbr/gimp-plugin-pixel-art-scalers contains a good implementation, so this provides a python wrapper.